A586-T/oofpp_habits_project/README.md

 tempfile

 Notes
-SQLite foreign keys are enabled with PRAGMA foreign_keys = ON
+SQLite foreign keys are enabled using PRAGMA foreign_keys = ON

 Seed data is inserted only if the database is empty